r15hil/r15hil.github.io/docs/index.md

 Learn more about me.
 ## [Personal Projects](projects/projects.md)

-See some of my the stuff I do randomly.
+See some of the stuff I do randomly.

 ## [Experience](experience/experience.md)